zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/national-digital-identity/overview.md

 ### Login

-Singpass Login, is now available for private sector use via an API integration.
+Singpass Login is now available for private sector use via an API integration.
 With Login, users can do away with remembering one additional set of credentials.
 Businesses will be able to authenticate and onboard existing Singpass users with higher assurance.

-With Singpass Login, businesses will be able to :
+With Singpass Login, businesses will be able to:

-- authenticate users without the need to implement and operate additional infrastructure and systems;
+- authenticate users without the need to implement and operate additional infrastructure and systems
-- offer users the Singpass password-less login experience, and a fast, convenient and secure means of authentication; and
+- offer users the Singpass password-less login experience, and a fast, convenient and secure means of authentication
-- provide access to their online services to over 4 million Singpass users.
+- provide access to their online services to the Singpass user base of more than five million users

 For more information, refer to Singpass Login API [here](https://api.singpass.gov.sg/library/login/developers/overview-at-a-glance).
 You can also visit our Login product page through this [link](https://www.developer.tech.gov.sg/products/categories/digital-identity/login/overview.html){:target="_blank"}.